nubenetes/awesome-kubernetes/docs/aws.md

 - [Optimizing your AWS Infrastructure for Sustainability, Part II: Storage](https://aws.amazon.com/blogs/architecture/optimizing-your-aws-infrastructure-for-sustainability-part-ii-storage/)
 - [==AWS App2Container: Migrate your Applications to Containers at Scale==](https://aws.amazon.com/blogs/architecture/migrate-your-applications-to-containers-at-scale/)
 - [dev.to: How Well-Architected Enables Junior Engineers](https://dev.to/aws-builders/how-well-architected-enables-junior-engineers-24j)
+- [==This is My Architecture==](https://aws.amazon.com/architecture/this-is-my-architecture) Innovative cloud architectures from AWS partners and customers. **'This is My Architecture' is a video series that showcases innovative architectural solutions on the AWS Cloud by customers and partners.** Each episode examines the most interesting and technically creative elements of each cloud architecture.

 ## AWS Youtube channel and Podcasts
 - [Amazon Web Services Youtube](https://www.youtube.com/user/AmazonWebServices)